 ‘The Government of Myanmar should consider the revision of the 1982 Citizenship Law to abolish its burdensome requirements for citizenship.
 The law should not apply its categories of second-class citizenship, which have discriminatory effects on racial or ethnic minorities, particularly the Rakhine Muslim population.
 It should be brought into line with the principles embodied in the Convention on the Reduction of Statelessness of 30 August 1961.’

-The UN security council, which includes Myanmar supporters Russia and China, was reported to have:
+The UN security council, which included Myanmar supporters Russia and China, was reported to have:

 ‘expressed concern about reports of excessive violence during the security operations and called for immediate steps to end the violence in Rakhine, de-escalate the situation, re-establish law and order, ensure the protection of civilians, restore normal socio-economic conditions, and resolve the refugee problem.’